 Required Core Courses

 The law requires new teachers, school administrators, school psychologists, and other personnel to provide documentation of a completed criminal record check.
-Students who complete field experiences as part of their HFC coursework must provide a statewide criminal record check prior to work with children in public or non-public schools.
+Students who complete field experiences as part of their HFC course work must provide a statewide criminal record check prior to working with children in public or non-public schools.